alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What does LU measure?
 LU can be understood as a measure of how well external causal support justifies the explanation that is induced by the ML model.

-Can an ML model provide understanding itself?
+Can a ML model provide understanding itself?
-No, an ML model alone cannot provide understanding.
+No, a ML model alone cannot provide understanding, the ML model itself is not the explanation.
 The ML model induces an explanation that must be linked with external causal support.
 >[!Sullivan]
 >“It is not the ML model alone that provides understanding; the model induces an explanation paired with external links connecting the model to the phenomena that enables understanding.
 This is why I argued that most ML models merely provide how-possibly explanations.
 The ML models do not provide causal support themselves, but rather indicate possible (causal) hypotheses that additional research must justify through reducing LU.”
 (Sullivan, 2022, p.
 4)